pintomollo/cast/README.txt

    step of the tracking algorithm (if needed).

  - If using the sample data, the provided parameter values should be optimal.
-However, when analyzing longer recordings, increasing min_section_length should remove noisy spurious detections.
+However, when analyzing longer recordings, increasing "min_section_length" should remove noisy spurious detections.

- - Confirm using "OK", and wait (almost instantaneous ;) !).
+ - Confirm using "OK", and wait (almost instantaneous at this stage ;) !).

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 % 5.
 Filtering tracks